 Prof. van Liere's interests include Medieval Europe, Medieval biblical exegesis, Jewish-Christian relations, schools and universities, and the Avignon papacy.
 His publications include editions of Andrew of Saint Victor's twelfth-century Bible commentaries on Samuel and Kings and the Twelve Prophets.
-His Introduction to the Medieval Bible, published by Cambridge University Press, will be forthcoming in 2014.
+His book An Introduction to the Medieval Bible was published by Cambridge University Press in 2014.

 Prof. van Liere is director of the Medieval Studies program.